ibm-cloud-docs/assistant/getting-started.md

 ## Step 3: Add intents from a content catalog
 {: #getting-started-add-catalog}

-Add training data that was built by IBM to your workspace by adding intents from a content catalog.
+Add training data that was built by IBM to your skill by adding intents from a content catalog.
 In particular, you will give your assistant access to the **General** content catalog so your dialog can greet users, and end conversations with them.

 1. In the {{site.data.keyword.conversationshort}} tool, click the **Content Catalog** tab.
 1. Find **General** in the list, and then click **Add to skill**.